LawanGoud/HTML-AND-CSS/Bootstrap Grid System/README.md

 Bootstrap follows Mobile First Approach.

 First, design the Layout of a mobile version, and this will be adopted by devices with larger sizes.

+# Bootstrap Grid System - 2

+## CSS Box Properties

+### Margin

+We can get spacing between the two HTML elements with the CSS Box property margin.

+To get space only on one particular side, we use Margin Variants.

+- margin-top
+- margin-right
+- margin-bottom
+- margin-left